-- 1) if the latter fails to complete the workshare while not having the full technical capacity, - 2) in case of misconduct, kick-back to the customer, - 3) participation of the customer into the supplier' shareholding structure or family link, etc.
+- 1) if the latter fails to complete the workshare while not having the full technical capacity, - 2) in case of misconduct, or kick-back to the customer, - 3) if the customer's management is involved into the supplier's shareholding structure or family linked, etc.

-- Contact Ethics & Compliance which will perform a Due Diligence on the supplier. - Depending on the Due Diligence result, the Company may decide to launch a competition with other local companies. - If for some reasons, no competition can be launched, the supplier must be validated through ArianeGroup's Procurement Deviation Process which includes Ethics & Compliance's validation (or through the entity's transposed Process). - If the supplier does not fulfill quality or ethical criteria, it will be rejected.
-Inform then the customer that our Company cannot work with this supplier.
+- Contact Ethics & Compliance which will perform a Due Diligence on the supplier. - Depending on the Due Diligence result, the Company may decide to launch a competition with other local companies. - If for some reasons, no competition can be launched, the supplier must be validated through ArianeGroup's Procurement Deviation Process which includes Ethics & Compliance's validation (or through the entity's transposed Process). - If the supplier does not fulfil quality or ethical criteria, it will be rejected.
+Inform the customer that our Company cannot work with this supplier.